Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US011/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** When the agent wants to list real estate purchase orders, does he/she list all of them at once or can a property be chosen to list the purchase orders that are related to that specific property?
+> **Question:** When the agent wants to list real estate purchase orders, does he/she list all of them at once or can a land be chosen to list the purchase orders that are related to that specific land?
 >
 >**Answer:** The properties should be sorted from the oldest to the most recent one.
-For each property, the list of purchase orders should be sorted by the amount offered, the highest offer must appear first.
+For each land, the list of purchase orders should be sorted by the amount offered, the highest offer must appear first.